Susan Wright, Psychoanalytic Psychotherapist

 Location: Flat 5, 17 Melville Road, Seven Dials, Brighton BN3 1TH

-I am a Member of the Guild of Psychotherapists, a UKCP registered Psychotherapist .I have over 18 years experience providing psychotherapy in the voluntary sector, Social Services and as an Honorary Psychotherapist in the NHS.
-I have worked as a private psychotherapist for the past five years.
-I work with people with a wide range of difficulties.
+I am a Member of the Guild of Psychotherapists, a UKCP registered Psychoanalytic Psychotherapist and a Member of Psychotherapy Sussex.
+I have over 30 years experience offering psychotherapy in the voluntary sector, Social Services and NHS.
+I have worked as a private psychotherapist for 19 years.
+I work with people with a wide range of difficulties including depression and anxiety.

-Our ways of relating to others is present in our relationship with our psychotherapist.
-As children we were immersed in the emotions of those closest to us and this very much informs our future relationships.
-The psychotherapist has particular skills in listening to the quality of dialogue, as well as to the content, in order to reflect back some of the underlying anxieties you experience within your relationships.
+Regular psychotherapy sessions enable us to experience a safe space in which to reflect and to discover more about the unconscious feelings which can limit us.
+It is possible to voice feelings which may have previously been unspeakable.
+There can be points in the psychotherapy when we change our perception of ourselves and others in our lives.
+This can be both challenging and deeply rewarding and enable us to more flexibly approach relationships and problems in the future.
+As children we were immersed in the emotions of those closest to us and this very much informs our future relationships.Our present ways of relating to others is in turn reflected in our relationship with our psychotherapist The psychotherapist has particular skills in listening to the quality of dialogue, as well as to the content, in order to reflect back some of the underlying anxieties you experience within your relationships.
 It is possible to look at what is being expressed in the immediacy of the therapeutic relationship and to use this as a tool to find more meaningful relationships with others.

 Initial Consultation